-2. Learn about the curriculum.
+Learn about the curriculum.
 Wye River Upper School’s curriculum is designed to meet the needs of bright students who learn differently.
-We emphasize real-world, project-based learning, with a focus on strengthening communication skills and collaboration and preparation for life afer high school.
+We emphasize real-world, project-based learning, with a focus on strengthening communication skills and collaboration and preparation for life after high school.

-3. Find out if the school’s mission and philosophies are an appropriate fit for you and your family.
-Wye River’s mission and philosophies are based on changing lives (academically, socially and emotionally) by serving exceptional students, empowering our educators, offering a vast curriculum, embracing diversity and by building a strong community.
+Find out if the school’s mission and philosophies are an appropriate fit for you and your family.
+Wye River’s mission and philosophies are based on changing lives (academically, socially, and emotionally) by serving exceptional students, empowering our educators, offering a vast curriculum, embracing diversity, and building a strong community.

-4. Explore preconceptions or misconceptions about the school.
-Attend the open house with an open-mind.
-You will find that we are definitely many of the things you’ve thought but will also discover many things you didn’t know about us.
+Explore preconceptions or misconceptions about the school.
+Attend the open house with an open mind.
+You will find that we are definitely many of the things you’ve thought of but will also discover many things you didn’t know about us.

-5. Check out opportunities to support your child’s community.
-There are many opportunities in which you can get involved as parent.
+Check out opportunities to support your child’s community.
+There are many opportunities in which you can get involved as a parent.
 These include participation in the PTO or PTO activities and volunteer needs.

 Lastly, trust your instincts and take your child’s education seriously.
 You’ll know in your heart if the school is a good choice for your child and family.
 Finding the best community for your child is the start to laying a foundation for and making an investment in your child’s future.

-To learn more about Wye River Upper School, please consider attending our prospective family open house on January 20th at 6:00.
-Registration is required.
+To learn more about Wye River Upper School, please consider attending one of our prospective family open houses.
+Dates can be found in our Communications Hub.